 Angela Butterfield, Resilient places?: Healthcare gardens and the Maggie's Centres (Falmouth University, awarded by the University of Arts London, 2014)

 Jason Cleverly, The artist-designer: Situating creative interaction and interpretation in the museum (Falmouth University, awarded by the University of Arts London, 2017)

 Julie Ripley, Surf’s Us: Constructing surfing identities through clothing culture in Cornwall Falmouth University, awarded by the University of Arts London, 2018)

 Lorna Sheppard, A study of llustrated Post-War British cookbooks: The interplay between author and illustrator and class and gender identities, 1954-1965

 Lauren MacPherson, Memory, trauma and nostalgia in middlebrow fiction

 Alice Naylor, 'Eye appeal is buy appeal: The design, mediation and consumption of Kenwood appliances, 1947-2000 (AHRC Collaborative Doctoral Partnership with the Science Museum Group)

 I am an experienced presenter, contributor and consultant for television and radio including BBC Two's A House Through Time and Inside the Factory, More 4's David Jason's History of Great British Inventions and Radio 4's You and Yours and Woman's Hour.

 Journalist enquiries should be made via email firstname.lastname@example.org or telephone 07712 410659.

-You can also contact the University's Media and Communications team for support and advice on all media engagement, including out of hours.
+You can also contact the University's Press and Media team for support and advice on all media engagement, including out of hours

 Enquiries for factual television and radio should be directed to my agent Knight Ayton Management: email@example.com or 020 3795 1806